linnarsson-lab/ROBOFISH/Instalation.md

 I set up the system first as it is on the other computer.
 Afterwards, make the updates to make it nice and then upload everything here.
-- Choose temperature controller
-- COM ports in the datafile
 - ports with numbers and not names
 - extra dictionary which says which buffers are in which port for the logging
-- make pushbullet dictionary in datafile

 ### Start user program